← back to writing

 A few other TBPN-intern summer highlights include: traveling to NYC with the team for Figma's IPO, jersey-swapping with Eric Glyman at Ramp, attending YC Demo Day in SF, checking if the "996" discourse is real, when Soham Parekh came on the show, and Friday Murphs with Tyler.

 One thing I'll say if you're thinking about competing with TBPN: good luck.
-You can't compete with someone who's having fun.
-John and Jordi do it for the love of the game.
+John and Jordi do it for the love of the game, and it's hard to compete with someone who's having as much fun as them.

 After summer, I was excited to return to school and be with my friends again.